 St. Clair County, Fort Gratiot Township, Fort Gratiot Landfill

-- EGLE’s contractor will be surveying in the new southern offsite permeant monitoring wells to calculate the shallow groundwater flow direction.
+- EGLE’s contractor surveyed in the new southern offsite permeant monitoring wells and calculated shallow groundwater flow to be to the south.

 - The surface water investigation of the Howe/Brandymore Drain indicates multiple sources of PFAS in the Howe/Brandymore watershed.
 EGLE staff will be conducting further evaluation of the watershed.
-EGLE staff will also continue to delineate the shallow groundwater plume.
-Visit the Fort Gratiot Township area of interest page for more information.
+Visit the Fort Gratiot Township area of interest page for additional information.

 Residential Well Testing/Alternate Water Information

 - Drinking water in the area is mostly municipal, from the city of Port Huron.